 Evergreen Degree Spotlight: Master of Public Administration

-A Master of Public Administration (MPA) degree from The Evergreen State College can help you land fulfilling and stable work for the future.
-The program emphasizes economic development and has three main concentration areas.
+A Master of Public Administration (MPA) degree from The Evergreen State College can help you on the path to a fulfilling career in nonprofit and public management that promotes positive change in the world.
+Evergreen’s MPA program emphasizes a social justice approach to governing through its three main concentration areas.
 Check out some examples of careers you can pursue with this degree:

 Public and Nonprofit Administration Concentration